Family Medicine Leads Scholarships for National Conference

 If you have questions about any National Conference scholarships, email Rachel Larsen or call (800) 274-2237, ext.
 6369.

 Students who wish to apply for this award must complete an online application that includes three essay questions.
-You must be a M1-M3 student during the 2019-20 academic year to apply.
-Application process closes May 1.
+You must be a M1-M3 student during the 2020-21 academic year to apply.
+Application deadline is April 29.

 Students or residents who wish to apply for this award must complete an online application that includes three essay questions.
-To apply for the student scholarship, you must be a M4 student during the 2019-20 academic year.
-Application process closes May 1.
+To apply for the student scholarship, you must be a M4 student during the 2020-21 academic year.
+To apply for the resident scholarship, you must be a resident during the 2020-21 academic year.
+Application deadline is April 29.

 The Family Medicine Interest Group (FMIG) Leaders scholarship is open to current or incoming FMIG, ACOFP Student Chapter, or other Student Primary Care Interest Group leaders.
-You must hold FMIG/SIG leadership position in 2019-20 academic year to apply.
+You must hold FMIG/SIG leadership position in 2020-21 academic year to apply.
 Students who wish to apply for this award must complete an online application (including contact information for your FMIG/SIG faculty advisor) that includes three essay questions.
-You must be a medical student during the 2019-20 academic year to apply.
-Application process closes May 1.
+You must be a medical student during the 2020-21 academic year to apply.
+Application deadline is April 29.